SharePoint/sp-dev-docs/docs/spfx/toolchain/implement-ci-cd-with-azure-devops.md

 ![installing dependencies](../../images/azure-devops-spfx-03.png)

 ### Executing Unit Tests
 The SharePoint Framework supports writing units tests using KarmaJS, Mocha, Chai and Sinon.
-These modules are already referenced for you and it is highly recommended at a minimum to test the business logic of your code to get feedback on any potential issue or regression as soon as possible.
+These modules are already referenced for you and it is highly recommended at a minimum to test the business logic of your code to get feedback on any potential issues or regressions as soon as possible.
 To have Azure DevOps execute your unit tests, add a `gulp` task.
 Set the path to the `gulpfile` file and set the `Gulp Tasks` option to `test`.
 ![executing unit tests](../../images/azure-devops-spfx-04.png)
 > [!NOTE]
 > Make sure you check `Publish to TFS/Team Services` under the `JUnit Test Results` section and set the `Test Result Files` to `**/test-*.xml`.
 This will instruct the task to report results with the build status in Azure DevOps.